 Return to top

-- Appointments - GP telephone triage appointments / video consultations and urgent nurse appointments for essential dressings and bloods are still available (our receptionists can advise if in doubt)
+- Appointments -GP telephone triage - appointments / video consultations and urgent nurse appointments for essential dressings and bloods.

-- Online Services – We would strongly encourage you to sign up if you have not already done so - facilities include ordering repeat medication (simply email our secure address email@example.com with your name, address, mobile number if available and Date of Birth with a copy of your photo ID - driving licence or passport - and we will set you up with a password)
+- Online Services – We would strongly encourage you to sign up if you have not already done so -facilities include ordering repeat medication (simply email firstname.lastname@example.org your name, address, mobile number if available and Date of Birth with a copy of your photo ID -driving licence or passport -and we will set you up with a password).

 Return to top